ddj231/Handel/README.md

 `, config)
 ```

 The ```MakeInstrument``` function wraps Tone.js's sampler constructor.
-It takes a urls object, which is a note name matched to it's location (locally or not).
+It takes a urls object as its argument.
+This urls object, maps note names matched to their location (locally or not).
+One or more mappings can be used.

 After making an instrument above, we add it to our config object and run the Handel program with that config.